o1-labs/rfcs/00xx-account-deletion.md

 **The main benefit** of having this ordered data structure is that location allocation does not depend on when a location has been freed anymore.
-Thus, when syncing ledgers, the free list can be recomputed while retrieving the ledger by adding any empty location within the fill frontier to the currently built free list heap.
+Thus, when syncing ledgers, the free list can be recomputed while retrieving the ledger by adding any empty location in the fill interval to the currently built free list heap.

 There is a single caveat: the comparison function for locations needs to be *total* for this choice to work.
 The implementations of `Location` in the